 Unto us a child is born!
 Unto us a son is given!
 Jesus came into the world directly into pain and suffering.
 His suffering did not start in Gethsemane.
 It started in Bethlehem the night He was born!
 It was by this choice that He wanted the world to know that He had come to comfort those in every pain and sorrow.

 He is not a by-standing observer.
 He is present with us when life is more than we can bear.
 He is the perfect priest who is able to sympathize with us in all our weaknesses.
 (Hebrews 4:15) We must, however, first come to Him for the comfort and hope that He offers.
 Whether you have never given your pain to Him or whether you have a new pain, sorrow, grief or crushing load of guilt, Jesus is the only complete comfort for your heart and soul.

 Tonight, take some time to give the sorrow of this year to Him.
 He has proven that He loves you and wants to prove it to you again.

 If you have not found Jesus' greatest gift of forgiveness, I encourage you to invite Him to be your Lord and Savior.
 His forgiveness and the grace to follow Him are the ultimate hope of the souls of all mankind.

 Jeff Faville was born and raised in Oregon.
-With a J.D. in law and a general contracting business, he is currently pursuing his Masters in Ministry from Pacific Evangelical School of Ministry.
+With a J.D. in law, a Masters in Ministry from Pacific Evangelical School of Ministry and a general contracting business, he is currently licensed and pursuing ordination.